 Select a site that is low and collects water or plant the grass near a pond or another moist location.
 You may also try growing Karl Foerster grass in low moisture areas but provide supplemental irrigation.
 This is a tough plant that can even thrive in tough clay soil.

 Karl Foerster feather grass can grow in either partial or full sun.
-Divide plants every 3 years in spring for the best appearance.
+Divide plants every three years in spring for the best appearance.
 Leave the flower heads on for winter interest and cut them back in early spring to 6 inches (15 cm.) from the ground.

 Fertilizer is not necessary, provided a nice, organic mulch is used around the root zone.
 In cooler climates, spread straw or mulch around the plant and pull away in spring for the new green leaves to emerge.